 THE INDUSTRY IS HIGHLY COMPETITIVE AROUND THE WORLD

-\$17B in exports \$10.3B in trade surplus
+\$22.6B IN EXPORTS

+\$15.3B IN TRADE SURPLUS
-The industry generated a positive

-balance of trade in every major market in the world.
+The industry generated a positive balance of trade in every major market in the world.

 EXPORTS

-2.5x
+3.1x

 IMPORTS

 The industry runs a trade surplus larger than each of the telecommunications, transportation, insurance, and health related services sectors.

-4% of the total U.S. trade surplus in services

-The production and distribution of motion pictures and television programs is one of the nation's most valuable cultural and economic resources.
+6% of the total U.S. trade surplus in services The production and distribution of motion pictures and television programs is one of the nation's most valuable cultural and economic resources.
+Please note that the vendor spending data was adversely impacted by the WGA and SAG-AFTRA strikes (May-November 2023).
+THE AMERICAN MOTION PICTURE AND TELEVISION INDUSTRY CREATING JOBS, TRADING AROUND THE WORLD

 Methodology

 Jobs & Wages Supported by the Industry

 Sourced from detailed U.S. Bureau of Labor Statistics (BLS) employment data.
 Direct jobs are calculated from classification codes fully associated with the film and TV industry, as well as industry-related jobs and wages from codes partially associated with the industry estimated by using adjustment factors based on SIC-NAICS bridges, and other updates.
 Total jobs are calculated using the RIMS II economic model of the U.S. Bureau of Economic Analysis (BEA), which captures indirect/induced effects, i.e. jobs and wages that rely on the industry, and some additional film/TV employment in other industries (e.g. retail).
-The current analysis is based on their latest model (2012 U.S. Benchmark I-O Data and 2020 Regional Data).
-The national average comes from the BLS Quarterly Census of Employment and Wages (2022 Annual Wages per Employee).
+The current analysis is based on their latest model (2017 U.S. Benchmark I-O Data and 2022 Regional Data).
+The national average comes from the BLS Quarterly Census of Employment and Wages (2023 Annual Wages per Employee).

 Businesses Making Up the Industry

-Calculated based on Dun & Bradstreet 2022 business listings data by SIC classification code.
+Calculated based on Dun & Bradstreet 2022, the most recent year available, business listings data by SIC classification code.

 Payments Made by MPA Member Companies

 Aggregate of submissions received from seven major studios covering vendor payments in the U.S. for the applicable year.

 Contribution to the Overall Economy

 Sourced from Census estimates of annual revenues from employer firms for the applicable classification codes.

 Tax Revenues Generated by the Industry

 Calculated by applying the appropriate national and local tax rates to wages and taxable vendor payments.
-Corporate taxes calculated based on information in annual reports from companies within the industry (2022).
+Corporate taxes calculated based on information in annual reports from companies within the industry (2023).
 Information on federal and state current and deferred income tax figures were used where available, or were estimated for the US based on total income tax if that was the only figure reported.

+Local Production Spend

+Sourced from production location spending data by major studios from 2017-2022 covering 90 unique film location shoots in the United States and 30 unique series location shoots globally.
+United States regional series average is not reportable due to small base size.
+Compiled from public sources and major studio submissions.

+International Trade

+Sourced from the Bureau of Economic Analysis (BEA) report on U.S. Trade in Services, By Type of Service.
+Includes licenses to reproduce and/or distribute, rights to use, and "audiovisual originals" categories for movies and television programming.